bennyb0y/burrito-rater/docs/CLOUDFLARE_MIGRATION.md

 > **Note**: The `nodejs_compat` compatibility flag is required for Next.js applications built with @cloudflare/next-on-pages.
 See [Cloudflare Pages Deployment Guide](./CLOUDFLARE_PAGES.md) for more details.

+## Environment Variables

+### Cloudflare Worker Environment Variables

+For the Cloudflare Worker API, environment variables are set in the Cloudflare Dashboard:

+1. Log in to the Cloudflare Dashboard: https://dash.cloudflare.com/
+2. Navigate to Workers & Pages
+3. Select your Worker (burrito-rater)
+4. Click on the "Settings" tab
+5. Scroll down to find the "Variables" section
+6. Click on "Add variable"
+7. Enter the variable name and value
+8. Choose the environment (Production and/or Preview)
+9. Click "Save"

+Note that Worker environment variables are not exposed to the browser and are only available in the Worker runtime.

+### Cloudflare Pages Environment Variables

+For the frontend application, environment variables are set in the Cloudflare Pages dashboard:

+1. Log in to the Cloudflare Dashboard: https://dash.cloudflare.com/
+2. Navigate to Workers & Pages
+3. Select your Pages project (burrito-rater)
+4. Go to Settings > Environment variables
+5. Add each variable with its corresponding value
+6. Choose the environment (Production and/or Preview)
+7. Click "Save"
+8. Trigger a new deployment for the changes to take effect

+Required environment variables for the frontend:
+- `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`: Your Google Maps API key
+- `NEXT_PUBLIC_API_BASE_URL`: The URL of your Cloudflare Worker API
+- `NEXT_PUBLIC_ADMIN_PASSWORD`: Password for accessing the admin section

+For more details on setting up the admin password, see the [Admin Setup Guide](./ADMIN_SETUP.md).

 ## Troubleshooting

 ### API Connection Issues